nantoniazzi/shellinabox-runner/README.md

 All the apache related is not necessary :/
 I tried to find a workaround around the platform lack of support with HTTP/1.1 and long polling...
 Without any success

+The markdown syntax could be more standard like:

 [RUN-BEGIN]: # (cmd:run.sh, stubs:[src/index.htm:html, src/style.css])

 ###### Execute this program